 Cities might also be forced to deal with properties where the owner has abandoned the property and stopped paying property taxes, resulting in the county treasurer putting the property up for tax sale.
 Chapter 446 of the Code allows cities to negotiate with the purchaser of the tax sale certificate for voluntary assignment of a tax sale certificate.

 Cities can also acquire abandoned residential properties at tax sales and assign the certificate to someone who demonstrates the intent to rehabilitate the property or build a new structure.
 There are various options for cities when using Chapter 446, and cities should carefully review how they wish to proceed before beginning the tax sale process.
-Keep in mind, under each tax sale process property owners have the right to redeem their property by paying any outstanding taxes or other obligations within a prescribed period of time.
+Keep in mind that under each tax sale process property owners have the right to redeem their property by paying any outstanding taxes or other obligations within a prescribed period of time.

 Award of Title to Abandoned Property by Court